MicrosoftDocs/azure-devops-docs/docs/boards/boards/add-columns.md

 1. [Open your Kanban board](kanban-quickstart.md).
 If you're not a team admin, [get added as one](../../organizations/settings/add-team-administrator.md).
 Only team and project admins can customize the Kanban board.

-1. Select the **Settings** icon (:::image type="icon" source="../media/icons/team-settings-gear-icon.png" border="false":::) to open the common configuration settings dialog for the Kanban board.
+1. Select **Settings** :::image type="icon" source="../media/icons/team-settings-gear-icon.png" border="false"::: to open the common configuration settings dialog for the Kanban board.

 	![Screenshot that shows the Settings icon on the Kanban board.](../../boards/boards/media/kanban-card-customize-open-settings.png)